-The Scientific Computing Division is engaged in exploration and discovery.
+The Computational Science and AI Directorate is engaged in exploration and discovery.
 Our staff is searching for answers to the deepest questions of science within neutrino and muon physics, high-energy physics and astrophysics.
 We conduct precision measurements of normal matter, searches for dark matter, and studies of the dark energy that taken together compose our universe.

 Our scientific staff in the neutrino and muon physics area conduct active research and provide scientific leadership in the neutrino experiments Deep Underground Neutrino Experiment (DUNE), ICARUS, Liquid Argon in ArgoNeuT (LArIAT), MicroBooNE, MINERvA, NOvA, Short Baseline Neutrino Detector (SBND) and the precision muon experiments Muon g-2 and Mu2e.
 We explore the high-energy physics in the Compact Muon Solenoid (CMS) experiment and the astrophysics in the Dark Energy Survey (DES), Holometer, and the Legacy Survey of Space and Time (LSST).
 We are experimentalists and theorists, particle physicists, and accelerator and computational scientists.